 - Equipment hire

-Our accommodation on the Troll Peninsula is at a local hotel in the village of Siglufjörður.
-The village is surrounded by stunning mountains and has good ski tours in all directions.
-In Reykjavik we stay at city centre hotel, eating out at a local restaurant.
+Our accommodation on the Troll Peninsula is at a unique ‘antique boutique’ themed guesthouse in the village of Siglufjörður – everyone loves the decor here and the food is great!
+The itself village is surrounded by stunning mountains and has good ski tours in all directions.
+In Reykjavik we stay a convenient city centre hotel, eating out in local restaurants.
 Please let us know if you have any special dietary requirements.
 Hotel details can be found on our Accommodation page.

 Evening Briefing – your guide will run through kit checks and safety routines, before going on to discuss the current weather and mountain conditions and how these affect our plans.